Skip to main content

 I just got this great piece of news…do I need to notify programs

-If it would really elevate your CV it may be helpful to write letter but not necessary.
+If it would really elevate your CV it may be helpful to write a letter as a supplement to your application but not necessary.

 My LORs aren’t in, and ERAS just opened!